The straight truth about iron in well water

 Clogged Pipes: In most cases, iron fragments and rust particles travel through the water supply and stagnate for extended periods.
 When they stagnate, the iron accumulates in the pipes leading to expensive repair of water-related appliances.

-Foul smell and taste: Iron water not only leaves residue in your dishes and kitchen equipment, which has a repulsive look, it also leaves a disgusting odor and metallic test on the dishes and the food cooked in that water.
+Foul smell and taste: Iron water not only leaves residue on your dishes and kitchen equipment, which has a repulsive look, but it also leaves a disgusting odor and metallic taste on the dishes and the food cooked in that water.